 In 2021, the United States installed a record 3 gigawatts of utility-scale battery backup systems, according to the U.S. Energy Storage Monitor report by Wood Mackenzie and the American Clean Power Association (ACP).
-It was the first time the U. S. had exceeded 2 gigawatts in a single year.
-The 3-gigawatt number will likely be exceeded in 2022, possibly by double.
+It was the first time the U. S. commercial solar installation had exceeded 2 gigawatts in a single year.
+The 3-gigawatt number in commercial solar installation will likely be exceeded in 2022, possibly by double.

 The exponential growth of utility-scale solar and wind farms—which rely on intermittent sources for their power—is pushing similar growth in battery storage to supply power when the sun is down and the wind is calm.
 Just as aerial and GIS data help with site planning for these generating systems, it can inform the placement of battery storage.